 Note that in this analysis we allow the error from each step in the calculation to be $\cO(\epsilon)$, which is why the number of bits for the arithmetic is taken to be $\cO(\log(1/\epsilon))$.
 In practice the error in each step will need to be smaller to ensure the total error is no larger than $\epsilon$, but that has no effect on the complexity given in the form of an order scaling in $\log(1/\epsilon)$.
 When including higher orders in the multipole expansion, the order should be taken to be $\cO(\log(1/\epsilon))$, the number of multipole moments scales as the square of the order, and each should be given to $\cO(\log(1/\epsilon))$ bits.
-This results in a higher power in the scaling with $\log(1/\epsilon)$; see Appendix \ref{app:additional_fmm} for details.
+In addition, $V_b$ is replaced with a number of local expansion coefficients scaling as the square of the order, and there is additional arithmetic needed to translate this information to child boxes.
+These features result in a higher power in the scaling with $\log(1/\epsilon)$; see Appendix \ref{app:additional_fmm} for details.